chevalvert/ppmm-builder/README.md

-  --zoom           Set the zoom level of the tilemap (default: 0) --tile-size      Set the default size of a tile in pixels (default: 256)
+  --zoom           Set the zoom level of the tilemap (default: 0) --tile-size      Set the default size of a tile in pixels (default: 256) --region         Define the rectangle [x1, y1, x2, y2] of tiles to render
+                   (default: whole map)

   --bbox           Provide a custom bounding box for the geojson --background-color